 On The Game Day’s NBA odds page, here is your step-by-step guide for using the Odds Comparison Tool.

-- Step 1: Pick your bet type: Choose between spread, total and moneyline to find the best prices.
+- Pick your bet type: Choose between spread, total, and moneyline to find the best prices.

-- Step 3: Make your bet: Once you find the best price for your bet, you should log in to your account and make a bet.
-If you do not have an account with the sportsbook offering the best bet, you should click the best price and that will lead you to the sign-up page.
-Make sure to follow our sign-up instructions below to maximize your new account’s sign-up bonus.
+- Make your bet: Once you find the best price for your wager, you should log in to your account and make a bet.
+If you do not have an account with the sportsbook offering the best line, you should click the best price, taking you to the sign-up page.
+Follow our sign-up instructions below to maximize your sign-up bonus.

-How to Sign Up to an Online Sportsbook
+How to Sign Up at an Online Sportsbook

-Signing up for a sportsbook is easy because they want your business.
-It only takes about ten minutes to do and will open a world of possibilities for you.
+Signing up for a sportsbook is easy.
+It only takes about ten minutes and will open a world of possibilities.
 Here is your step-by-step guide:

-- Step 1: Click the link: In the Odds Comparison Tool, if you click the best bet image you are directed directly to the app.
+- Click the link: In the Odds Comparison Tool, if you click the best bet image, you are directed directly to the app.

-- Step 2: Sign-up: Answer a few questions such as your address, birth date, etc., so they can confirm your identity.
+- Sign up: Answer questions such as your address, birth date, etc., so they can confirm your identity.

-- Step 3: Deposit: After signing up, the last step is to deposit money into your account.
-Luckily you have many different safe and secure banking options including Credit/Debit, Checking/ACH and PayPal.
+- Deposit: After signing up, the last step is to deposit money into your account.
+You have many safe and secure banking options, including Credit/Debit, Checking/ACH, and PayPal.

-- Step 4: Bet: Once you have money in your account, you can make bets.
+- Bet: Once you have money in your account, you can bet.

-Other than line shopping, your best tool in your betting toolbox is being able to maximize your sign-up offers.
-There are multiple sportsbooks, and to get your business they are basically handing out money in exchange for you depositing money with them and betting.
+Besides line shopping, the best tool is maximizing your sign-up offers.
+There are multiple sportsbooks, and they are handing out offers in exchange for you depositing money with them and betting.

-These popular sign-up offers vary by sportsbook, but include deposit matches, risk-free bets or matching your first bet in bonus funds or free bets.
-Check out our reviews for in-depth, hands-on reviews and how to claim the top bonus offer from all the best legal online sportsbooks in your betting market.
+These popular sign-up offers vary by sportsbook but include deposit matches, free bets, or matching your first bet in bonus funds.
+Check out our reviews for in-depth, hands-on analysis and learn how to claim the top bonus offer from all the best legal online sportsbooks in your betting market.

-One of the most popular sign-up offer is a risk-free bet where if your first bet loses you are awarded either free bets or site credit.
-For site credit, its treated like cash, but for free bet credits you only get the profits of your winning bets and not your stake back.
-If you use a $100 free bet on a -110 winning spread bet, you will only get $90.91 back in return.
+One of the most enticing sign-up offers is first bet insurance, where if your first bet loses, you are awarded either free bets or site credit.
+Site credit is treated like cash, but for free bet credits, you only get the profits and not your stake back.
+If you use a $100 free bet on a (-110) winning spread bet, you will only get $90.91 back in return.

-Regardless of the welcome offer, my best advice for you is to maximize your bet amount as you only get one sign-up offer for each book.
+Regardless of the welcome offer, the best advice is to maximize your bet amount.
+You only get one sign-up bonus for each book.